-Any industry would benefit from this webinar who is either considering a wellness program, is looking at expanding its existing program or is just wanting to increase their knowledge about the legal aspects of their wellness strategy.
+Any industry would benefit from this webinar that is either considering a wellness program, is looking at expanding its existing program, or is just wanting to increase its knowledge about the legal aspects of its wellness strategy.
 Specific job titles would be VP/Director/Manager of HR, Wellness coordinator/committee members, managers, Wellness program employees

 - Internet resources for a variety of wellness planning guidelines

 - EEOC Internet resources regarding GINA, the ADA, and compliance with the EEOC

 - Copy of Q and A from the U.S. Department of Health and Human Services regarding HIPAA and wellness programs

 - Sample wellness strategy mission statements, goals, and objectives

 - Decision-making chart when implementing a wellness program